stinefm/relsad/docs/source/usage.rst

         IntelligentSwitch,
     )

-The components can be created.
+The ICT components can be created.
 For controller::

     C1 = MainController(name="C1")